weaviate/weaviate-io/developers/weaviate/current/getting-started/installation.md

 * You can run Weaviate with Docker, Kubernetes, or with the Weaviate Cloud Service.
 * Running Weaviate Modules with an encepsulated ML-model on CPUs is slow. -->

+## (Optional) Running Weaviate with Docker

+Working with Docker is great if you are building an application around Weaviate and want to run Weaviate on your local machine or in the cloud.
+If you have Docker already installed, you could have it all up and running in seconds (minutes if you use a  prepackaged transformers module).

+To set up Weaviate with Docker, follow these two steps:

+0. Get `docker-compose.yml` configuration file by calling:
+    ```js
+    curl -o docker-compose.yml "https://configuration.semi.technology/v2/docker-compose/docker-compose.yml?enterprise_usage_collector=false&modules=standalone&runtime=docker-compose&weaviate_version={{ site.weaviate_version }}"
+    ```
+0. Spin up docker
+    ```js
+    docker-compose up -d
+    ```

+Then you can continue with the tutorial.

+If you are running Weaviate with Docker, keep in mind that the address for Weaviate will change from the WCS address to `http://localhost:8080`.

+## More on deployment options

+To learn more about the other self-deployment options, check out the documentation for installation with [Docker](https://weaviate.io/developers/weaviate/current/installation/docker-compose.html) or [Kubernetes](https://weaviate.io/developers/weaviate/current/installation/kubernetes.html).

 ## Recap

 * Weaviate Cloud Service (WCS) is a managed Weaviate SaaS.